Time Pressure in Software Engineering: A Systematic Review: Empirical results

 \section{Empirical results}

 In this section, we present and summarize the empirical contributions of the papers we found in the literature.
-First, we review the identified causes of time pressure in Section \ref{sec:causes}.
-Then, we present effects on individuals in Section \ref{sec:individuals} and different software processes in Section \ref{sec:process}.
-Finally, in section\ref{sec:TCQS} we review how time pressure affects the outcome of a software project by investigating the results through common project management measures of time-cost-quality scope.
+First, we review the identified causes of time pressure in Section~\ref{sec:causes}.
+Then, we present effects on individuals in Section~\ref{sec:individuals} and different software processes in Section~\ref{sec:process}.
+Finally, in section~\ref{sec:TCQS}, we review how time pressure affects the outcome of a software project by investigating the results through common project management measures of time, cost and quality.
+Each of these sections end with a summary helping a skimming reader.